Privatix/privatix/doc/README.md

 # About this document

-This document describes how Privatix Network works.
+This documentation describes how Privatix Network works and intended for tech savvy people.

 # General